 Getting started with Cisco Packet Tracer

-Cisco Packet Tracer is cross platform Network Simulator.
-It can be use in Microsoft Windows, Linux and MAC.
+Cisco Packet Tracer is a cross-platform Network Simulator.
+It can be used in Microsoft Windows, Linux, and MAC.
 In, Cisco Packet Tracer you will get various Cisco virtual appliances, which can be taken in different types of network topology and configure them according to your design.

-Its time to create your first project in Cisco Packet Tracer.
-Unlike GNS3, by default, all appliances are pre-installed in Cisco Packet Tracer.
+It’s time to create your first project in Packet Tracer.
+Unlike GNS3, by default, all appliances are pre-installed in it.
 Here, you will get Cisco Routers, Switches, End devices, Hub, IP Phones, Multi-layer Switch, Wireless AP’s, and much more.

 - Open Cisco Packet Tracer

 - Tacking Cisco Routers and Switches in Project Area.

 - Connect devices with the help of various connectivity wires.